thecochenille/PythonScript_Mesquitematrix_missingdata/README.md

 ======================

 ##Summary
-This script is a "dirty" rapid way to assess the percentage of missing data and non-application characters in your morphological matrix.
+This script is a "dirty" rapid way to assess the percentage of missing data (`?`) and unapplicable characters (`-`) in your morphological matrix.
 It also provides the percentage of taxa that was not scored for a given character.

 ###Program